RutronikSystemSolutions/RDK2_Production/README.md

 The date and time shown in the terminal window will notify if the RTC peripheral is functional.

-After the initial test is complete the LED1 will shine green and the brightness will depend on the CapSense slider position.
+After the initial test is complete, the LED1 will shine green and the brightness will depend on the CapSense slider position.
 If the test fails due to some peripheral faults, the LED2 stays on indefinitely.